 There are no state plan amendments or waivers required for this project.

 This is an upfront investment in the training modules and structure.
+The project is on track and scheduled tasks are falling into line.
 The Department will absorb maintenance and updating of materials through existing workflows.